mmoult/Classy-Compiler/docs/lang_guide.md

 type A isa B = ...
 ```

-If A is a subtype of B, then all operations that can be performed on B can be performed on A. Subtyping also gives the ability to overload functions, which is providing more specific function variants to be used for the subtype.
+If A is a subtype of B, then all operations that can be performed on B can be performed on A. Subtyping also gives the ability to overload functions, where more specific variants can be used for the subtype.

 ### Generics
 ...